rempsyc/starter-academic/README.md

     1. Next, within that folder, change the photo called `avatar.jpg` and edit the file called `_index.md`.

     1. Next, change the name of the specified author in the following file: `content\en\bio\bio.md`.)

+    1. Next, to change your skills, edit the following file: `content\en\bio\skills.md`.

 1. **On the publications page: your publications (duh!)**